|Social Studies||3.5 (.5 = U.S. Government)|

 COLLEGE CREDITS: 5

-Prerequisite: The student who has completed Algebra I, II, and Geometry with at least a 3.5 GPA may apply to take a UW Oshkosh Math entrance exam in February the prior year.
-UW Oshkosh reviews your file and test results to make a determination of acceptance.
-If UW Oshkosh accepts you into the College Credit Program a tuition fee ( 1/2 of the UW Oshkosh on campus tuition fee for the course) must be paid at the start of the class in the fall.
-All tuition fees for this course go to UW Oshkosh for the five college credits received.
+Prerequisite: Completion of Algebra I, II, and Geometry with at least a 3.5 GPA may apply to take a UW Oshkosh Math entrance exam in February the prior year.
 Course contents include coordinate geometry, polynomials, inequalities, functions, exponents, logarithms, trigonometric functions, triangle trigonometry, advanced graphing, trigonometric addition formulas, complex numbers, sequences, series, statistics, and probability.
 A scientific calculator is required.
 Acceptance of credit is determined by the individual college.

 CALCULUS CREDIT: 1 GRADE 12